 Zilliqa is a blockchain platform that uses the concept of sharding.
 Because cryptocurrency markets are more accessible and analysis increases daily, Zilliqa introduced a parallel transaction execution network that handles better loads with minimum latency.

 Use this link to the BigQuery explorer to check out Zilliqa Cryptocurrency dataset.

 After that comes Polygon.
 Polygon is Ethereum’s Internet of Blockchain.
 The Polygon SDK brings massive scale to Ethereum.
-It supports stand-alone chains and secured chains.
+Furthermore, it supports stand-alone chains and secured chains.
 You can also find the Polygon technology dataset on Google Cloud Marketplace for use in your data visualization and analysis projects.

 Use the BigQuery explorer to view the Polygon Cryptocurrency dataset.

 Then there is Dogecoin.
-This is another open-source peer-to-peer digital currency.
+This is another open-source, peer-to-peer digital currency.
 The Dogecoin cryptocurrency dataset contains the whole blockchain.
 In addition, it is pre-processed to be human-friendly.
-It also supports common use cases such as auditing, investigating, so you can research the economic and financial properties of the system.
+It also supports everyday use cases such as auditing, investigating, so you can research the economic and financial properties of the system.